coldfix/website/2017/02/02/lua-wat.rst

         end
     end

-which delivers completely unpredictable output such as this:
+It delivers completely unpredictable output such as this:

 .. code-block:: txt